dolittle/Studio/Source/DevTool/README.md

 * Restart a running container
 * Pause and resume a running process
 * Pause and resume a running container
-* Use navigation to select application and microservice
-* Move microservices structure within application
-* Move application structure into workspace
 * Optimize when we render - only when needed
 * Start / Stop buttons should reflect current state - also support starting state (disable while starting)
 * Open in browser